 If you’ve carried out your due diligence and concluded that the mobile app route is right for your business, your mind will no doubt turn to execution and what it takes to create an effective mobile app.
 Many digital marketers (me included) are used to working with websites, but an app is a whole new kettle of fish.

-There are many different elements that go into the creation of a mobile app, but here are five ingredients that will give you a good starting point:
+Many different elements go into the creation of a mobile app, but here are five ingredients that will give you a good starting point:

 1. Understand your audience